geotrev/rightwarp.com/src/content/posts/a-red-stripe-about-a-sierra-nevada-brainwashes-a-flabby-strohs.md

 ---
-postPublishDate: 2024-11-19T06:00:00.000Z
+publishDate: 2024-11-19T06:00:00.000Z
-postTitle: A Red Stripe about a Sierra Nevada brainwashes a flabby Strohs
+title: A Red Stripe about a Sierra Nevada brainwashes a flabby Strohs
-postDescription: >-
+description: >-
   When you see a Jamaica Red Ale, it means that an IPA beyond the razor blade beer beams with joy
-postAuthors:
+authors:
-  - postAuthorName: src/content/authors/george-treviranus.json
+  - authorRef: src/content/authors/george-treviranus.json
-postCategories:
+categories:
-  - postCategoryName: src/content/categories/design.json
+  - categoryRef: src/content/categories/design.json
 ---

 #### Introduction